-- There are definitive guidelines as to what kinds of information about a student may be released, to whom, and under what conditions.
+- There are definitive guidelines as to what kinds of information about a student may be released, to whom, and under what conditions and each individual is responsible for complying with the Buckley Amendment.
 Directory information may be released to anyone.
 Directory information includes a student's name, address, email address, telephone listing, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, enrollment status – part-time, full time, degrees and awards received, and the most recent previous educational institution attended by the student.
 Those who may have access to a student's actual record without the student's consent are those instructors and staff who have a "legitimate educational interest arising from the need to fulfill his/her assigned responsibilities."
 The designated college official will determine when such an interest exists.

 The institution may disclose personally identifiable student records to parents of a student only if the student is a dependent of the parent as defined in Section 152 of the Internal Revenue Code.

 - Disclosure to Officials of Other Schools and School Systems

 The institution may disclose confidential student records to officials of other schools and/or school systems in which the student is currently enrolled, or seeks, or intends to enroll, provided such disclosure is consistent with the following condition: